 Lung Volume Reduction Surgery for Emphysema (LVRS)

 Current medical treatments of emphysema provide a modest degree of palliation, but there is no medical therapy that dramatically improves emphysema patients' shortness of breath or improves their survival.
 However, lung volume reduction surgery (LVRS) may be a viable solution for qualifying patients.
 LVRS is a surgical treatment for emphysema that could dramatically improve symptoms and, in many cases, increase longevity.
-This link connects to more information about emphysema and LVRS, and here's a video in which Dr. Joseph B. Shrager speaks about emphysema and LVRS in detail.
+Read more about emphysema and LVRS, and watch a video in which Dr. Joseph B. Shrager speaks about emphysema and LVRS in detail.
 This newer surgical treatment that Dr. Shrager shares has substantially changed the way emphysema is in many cases treated.